 - Arrange room assignments and the provision of media and lab services.
-This will require coordinating the efforts of Student Affairs (Marilyn London), labs (Lana Ovtcharneko ) and media services (AV office).
+This will require coordinating the efforts of UGME (Caroline Lazzaruolo), labs (Salema Mahajan), Media Services (Kathleen Gebhart) and the AV office (Eugene Hellin).

 - If asked by the Course Director, enter into CBase the lesson objectives, reading assignment, instructor names, competencies, mandatory designation, syllabus materials, etc.

 - Scan or download course materials and put them in CBase.
-If asked, duplicate CDs of electronic materials for the students and distribute them.
+If asked, duplicate electronic materials for the students and distribute them.

-- Divide students into sections as needed, assign sections to rooms and notify the students of these assignments.
+- Divide students into sections and small groups.
+Assign sections and small groups to rooms and notify the students of these assignments.